google/badwolf/docs/bql.md

 the `distinct` variant works:

 ```
-  SELECT ?grandparent as ?gp, count(distinct ?grand_child) as ?gc
+  SELECT ?grandparent AS ?gp, count(distinct ?grand_child) AS ?gc
   FROM ?family_tree
   WHERE {
     ?grandparent "parent_of"@[] ?x . ?x "parent_of"@[] ?grand_child